harrymt/rate-my-plate/README.md

 # Rate My Plate

-Identify theenvironmental impact of food.
-Tweet an image of food to our account, and we tweet back an environmental report.
+Identify the environmental impact of food.

 Developed for the CSSBristol Boeing Hackathon.